top of page

 Linguists define language as a system of symbols, sounds, or signs with a set of rules for how to combine and use them.

 Without rules, language would be random, and we would have a hard time understanding each other.
-Imagine, everyone coming up with their own rules for stringing together sentences, their own tense system, or their own spelling.
+Imagine, everyone coming up with their own rules for creating sentences or with their own spelling.
 Or if everyone just pronounced words the way they thought was best.
 That would be quite chaotic and result in a lot of misunderstandings.

 A few interesting facts about languages: